-The sulphur-crested cockatoo is one of the most easily recognized birds in Australia.
+The sulphur-crested cockatoo is one of the most easily recognised birds in Australia.

 With its strident call and brilliant white feathers, it is a common sight throughout open timbered country in the eastern and northern parts of the country.